onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

-Next, let's create the first version of our application by adding an *index.js* file to the root of the project with the following code:
+Next, let's create the first version of our application by adding an *index.js* file to the root of the *backend-reading* folder with the following code:

 ```js
 console.log('hello comp227')
 ```

+At this point, verify that your file watcher has committed the files, which can be done by typing `git status` in the repo.
+Please also **`git push`** your code here.
+***Do not continue until your file watcher is working.***

 We can run the program directly with Node from the command line: